The ROI of Good Conversational UX

 To quantify the opportunity here, let’s say an all-in-one conversation design platform saves a conversation designer an average of 30-minutes a day.
 If that conversation designer’s salary is $100,000 per year, the savings equates to 130 productive hours or about $6,500.
 Now extend that savings across an entire design team and any of their collaborators (i.e. developers, content writers, marketers, researchers, product managers, stakeholders, etc.).
 From our experience as consultants, we estimate enterprise teams waste at least $175,000 per year on each inefficiently designed voice or chat app.

 Besides the time saved, an all-in-one platform also frees up designers’ cognitive load, which can improve the quality of their output.
 Rather than worrying about translating designs across multiple tools and formatting them to be easily digested by developers and stakeholders, designers can rely on the platform.
 Automating the tedious work gives designers the mental capacity to explore more options and create better solutions; it gives teams the space to innovate and find new valuable avenues of business.
 And, to bring it full-circle, good design translates to good conversational UX, which translates to good business.

 So, what’s our role in all this?
 We’re creating the first conversation design platform for teams that want to build better voice and chat apps.
 With Voxable, users can script, diagram, test, and collaborate on conversation designs all in one place.
 We want to streamline conversation design and give teams building conversational technology a single source of truth for their apps.
 Our goal is to advance the conversational AI industry to the point where voice and chat experiences are no longer limited or frustrating, but intuitive and useful.
 And we believe good design is the solution.

-If you want to be an early user of Voxable and help us shape our product into the best conversation design platform it can be, sign up for our beta.
+If you want to be an early user of Voxable and help us shape our product into the best conversation design platform it can be, sign up.